massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     Deployment success with event: Contract deployed at address: A1PjpgXyXSBeiG1rbXCP4ybhVccYzpysDKYmkymXWd81idutaD9

-Interaction with the smart-contract
+Interaction with the smart contract
 -----------------------------------

-We will now interact with our sum smart-contract.
+We will now interact with our sum smart contract.

-To interact with a smart-contract, we can write another smart-contract that will be executed, or use the `CallSC` function.
+To interact with a smart contract, we can write another smart contract that will be executed, or use the `CallSC` function.
 In our example, we will use the file `caller.ts` in the `assembly` directory.

 .. code-block:: typescript